Change Point Inference for Non-Euclidean Data Sequences using Distance Profiles: Data applications

 The MIT Media Laboratory conducted the reality mining experiment from 2004 to 2005 on students and faculty at MIT \citep{Eagl:2006} in order to explore human interactions based on Bluetooth and other phone applications' activities.
 We study the participants' Bluetooth proximity networks, where {nodes represent participants} and the edges represent whether the relevant participants had at least one physical interaction within the time interval.

 We use the reality mining 1392 built-in dataset in the R package ``GreedySBTM'' \citep{Rast:2019} (see \url{https://github.com/cran/GreedySBTM/blob/master/data/reality_mining_1392.RData}).
 The time frames corresponding to intervals of 4 hours, starting from September 14 2004 to May 5 2005.
 At each time point the network has $=96$ nodes.
 We further compressed the data by merging the time windows with a day to obtain 232 daily networks.
 We work with the pairwise Frobenius metric between the graph Laplacian representation of the networks.
 Using dist-CP the estimated change point is 2004-12-15, which is during the finals week and close to the start of the winter break.
-We present the scan statistics for the whole sequence in Figure \ref{fig:MIT_scan}.